First safe crossing of the Missouri River on the Heart of America Bridge is named for long-time advocate and small business owner.

-Local legend Bob Watts is being honored with the upcoming naming of the Heart of America Bridge's new bike/ped path as the Bob Watts Memorial Bicycle and Pedestrian Bridge.
-Bob was a pioneer in bicycle and pedestrian advocacy at the local, state, and national levels.
+Bob’s pioneering role in bicycle and pedestrian advocacy at the local, state, and national levels was recognized in 2012 when the new path was named after him.
 Many of you donated to our fundraising campaign to raise $2,500 for the new bridge signage.

 Bob and his contributions